-- Undergraduate and postgraduate taught students: your Student Support Team via StudentHome. - Postgraduate research students: Research Degrees Team via the Graduate School Network. - Apprenticeship students: your Apprenticeship Programme Delivery Manager (APDM). - Students on validated awards: the institution you are studying with in the first instance, with any further guidance from the Open University Validation Partnerships team via OUVP-Enquiries@open.ac.uk.
+- Postgraduate research students: Research Degrees Team via the Graduate School Network. - Short course and Professional Development course learners: visit the Contact Us pages on the Open University website. - Students on validated awards: the institution you are studying with in the first instance, with any further guidance from the Open University Validation Partnerships team via OUVP-Enquiries@open.ac.uk. - Students registered within wholly owned subsidiary organisations: the institution you are studying with in the first instance, with any further guidance from the Open University Validation Partnerships team via OUVP-Enquiries@open.ac.uk. - Vocational Qualification Learners: email vq-enquiries@open.ac.uk

-Version number: 1.1 Approved by: Office for Students Effective from: February 2019 Date for review: February 2021
+Version number: 1.0 Approved by: Office for Students Effective from: November 2023 Date for review: November 2024